jamesrharwood/thesis/data/iv_changes.md

 ---
 id: rg-introductions
-title: Describe each RG fully
+title: Describe each reporting guideline fully
 barrier_ids: [scope, what-rgs-exist, best-fit, when-to-use, feel-not-my-job, need-enough-time, feel-patronized]
 intervention_fn_ids: [education, enablement, persuasion]
 stakeholder_ids: [developers, equator]
 stage: development
+idea_count: 6

 ---

-For each RG, authors may need the following information:
+For each reporting guideline, authors may need the following information:

-* A clear definition of the RGs intended scope in plain language.
+* A clear definition of the reporting guideline's intended scope in plain language.
-* If-then rules to direct authors to other, more appropriate guidelines.
+* If-then rules to direct authors to other, more appropriate reporting guidelines.
+For example, CONSORT could point authors writing protocols to SPIRIT.
-* If no better guidance exists (e.g. there is no protocol guidance) then indicate which items do/do not apply.
+* If no better guidance exists then indicate which items do/do not apply.
+For example, no guideline exists for authors writing protocols for observational epidemiology.
+Their best option currently is to use STROBE, but only some items will be required in a protocol.
-* What tasks the RG can and cannot be used for
+* What tasks the reporting guideline can and cannot be used for
 * How long the resource will take to use
 * Why the guidance should be trusted and link to how it was developed